Mirantis-Labs/christmas-special/README.md

 ### Challenge

-This repository contains the manifest files for the toy making application that are needed for the challenge.
+This repository contains the manifest files for the toy manufacturing application that are needed for the challenge.

 Santa mentions that he needs a way to package an application.
 The application is crucial for distributing presents.